Lithos-hub/iMovies/README.md

 * New info displayed in Search section: vote average and vote ratings.
 * The 'View Trailer' button is now a component anywhere in the app.

+Version 1.7.6

+* Fixed some issues with regard to the display of the trailer component.

 ## Project setup
 ```
 npm install